mjohnson324/MockDoc/README.md

 [] **Appointment Scrolling:** ZocDoc has a feature where users can check appointment availability over the next three-day time span for a doctor with just the click of a button, indicating many appointments are retrieved at once.
 I intend to implement a similar feature by manipulating the state of the search index and doctor profiles.

-[] **Responsive Design:** Make the website presentable on smartphones, at least on Chrome and Firefox.

 [] **Photos for Doctors:** Doctors have profile pictures on ZocDoc.
 AWS will help in the implementation for storing photos.